GioGioWasTaken/Linux-Machine/Brain/Linux/Virtual memory.md

 - The trade-off is that instead of moving a single word out of memory at a time, 4 kilobytes of data are moved, but this works well in practice because nearby memory locations are often accessed at the same time.

 - There is a special piece of hardware called the TLB whose job is translating these page table entries into physical memory when a process attempts to write to them.
 Virtual memory, is divided into segments.
 See: [[ELF]]

+# Page files/ swap files
+Even if a program exhausts all of the virtual memory assigned to it, we can use something called a swap file or swap space, in order to use more storage.
+This is yet another benefit of virtual memory

+A swap file extends the virtual memory available to the system by using disk space.
+When the system's RAM is fully utilized, inactive pages of memory are moved to the swap file to free up RAM for active processes.
+This helps to prevent the system from running out of memory and potentially crashing.

+However, swap space is much slower than RAM because it involves disk I/O operations.
+Therefore, it should be used as a fallback mechanism and not as a replacement for adequate physical memory.